-Fear for of personal safety, lack of access to legal counsel, and a dearth of forensic pathologists mean that few such witnesses come forward according to De Lima, who plans to continue contesting extrajudicial killings.
+Fear for personal safety, lack of access to legal counsel, and a dearth of forensic pathologists mean that few such witnesses come forward, according to De Lima, who plans to continue contesting extrajudicial killings.

 Such findings are important even at this early stage in the process.
 "It exposes the reality that in certain localities - and I've always believed this - the drug problem would not have proliferated if there was not the protection or involvement of the police," De Lima said.